hahnrena/Echomail-final/README.md

 <img width="632" alt="Screen Shot 2020-04-15 at 7 30 23 AM" src="https://user-images.githubusercontent.com/62117964/79332575-11d7ef80-7eeb-11ea-8080-05198fe92395.png">

--cd into the server & run "npm run dev"
+-run npm install in both the server and client directory -cd into the server & run "npm run dev" to start the project

--if there are issues, cd into the client & run "npm start"

 # Ensure version numbers are the same